CarlosDanielSucre/oracle-sql-lab/README.md

 You'll find:

+- ✅ The necessary concepts to understand how databases work
 - ✅ **Hands-on scripts** with comments and examples
 - ✅ **Study roadmap** from beginner to advanced
 - ✅ Focus on **Oracle Database** for real-world use